DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.

 In Russia, Tupolev’s Aircraft Design Bureau had proposed as early as 1990 that a TU-144 SST could be used as a flying test bed supporting NASA’s HSR program.

 These activities were the genesis of the TU-144LL Supersonic Flying Laboratory used in the joint research program.
-But before we delve into the research carried out with the test-bed aircraft, we will look at the initial history of the TU-144.
+But before we delve into the research carried out with the test-bed aircraft, we will examine its initial history.

 The Tupolev TU-144 Supersonic Transport